CVCUDA/CV-CUDA/README.md

 Install the dependencies required for running the tests:
 - python3, python3-pip: to run python bindings tests
 - torch: dependencies needed by python bindings tests
-- numpy: known limitation: Python tests fail with numpy 2.0.
-We recommend using an older version (eg 1.26) until we have implemented a fix.

 On Ubuntu >= 20.04, install the following packages using `apt` and `pip`:
 ```shell